gauntface/gaunt.dev/content/blog/2014/07/16/let-s-look-at-load-time-performance.md

 ---
 title: "Let's Look at Load Time Performance"
-excerpt: "After getting my site to a score of 100/100 on PageSpeed Insights, I couldn't help but look into the one little niggle (read issue) I had with the way I achieved the score."
+description: "After getting my site to a score of 100/100 on PageSpeed Insights, I couldn't help but look into the one little niggle (read issue) I had with the way I achieved the score."
 mainImage: "/images/blog/2014/07/16/2122071509-4aa065df3c-o.jpg"
 primaryColor: "#7f777c"
 date: "2014-07-16T18:54:23-07:00"